Some useful knowledge

 What is digital transformation?

-Technologies such as: Big Data, Internet Of Things, Cloud Computing, Blockchain, Artificial Intelligence, or Virtual Reality can be used to facilitate and accelerate this process of digital transformation.
+Technologies such as: Big Data, Internet Of Things, Cloud Computing, Blockchain, Artificial Intelligence, or Virtual Reality can all be used to enable this process of digital transformation.

 What is Customer Experience and what can I get out of it?